predis/predis/README.md

 $client = new Predis\Client($parameters, $options);
 ```

-When using redis-cluster, it is not necessary to pass all of the nodes forming your cluster but you
+When using redis-cluster, it is not necessary to pass all of the nodes that compose your cluster but
-can simply specify only a few nodes and Predis will automatically fetch the full and updated slots
+you can simply specify only a few nodes: Predis will automatically fetch the full and updated slots
-map directly from Redis by contacting one of the nodes.
+map directly from Redis by contacting one of the servers.

 __NOTE__: our support for redis-cluster does not currently consider master / slave replication but
 this feature will be added in a future release of this library.